-Signed for an initial £250,000 from Walsall on the eve of 2010/11, Deeney was often deployed as a sub and asked to perform a bustling wide midfield role in his early days at Vicarage Road.
+Signed by Watford for an initial £250,000 from Walsall on the eve of the 2010/11 season, Deeney was often deployed as a sub and asked to perform a bustling wide midfield role in his early days at Vicarage Road.

 Deeney's most memorable goal in Watford colours remains his final strike of 20 during 2012/13.
 An unbelievable injury-time winner in the Championship Play-Off Semi-Final with Leicester City, dispatched just moments after Manuel Almunia's double-save from an Anthony Knockaert penalty, was truly the stuff of Hornets folklore.

 Deeney then firmly etched his name in the Watford FC history books, becoming the first player in the club's history to hit over 20 goals in three successive seasons with a 21-goal haul in 2014/15.